allanbunch/mindmark/README.md

   <em>(Select a persona to open.)</em>

- &bull; <a href="./minds/professional/astrophysicist.md" target="_blank" rel="noopener noreferrer">Astrophysicist</a> &mdash; Your goal-getting mentor - offering guidance and motivation so you can navigate your professional path.
+ &bull; <a href="./minds/professional/astrophysicist.md" target="_blank" rel="noopener noreferrer">Astrophysicist</a> &mdash; Your cosmic tour guide - navigating the mysteries of space and time with wisdom gathered traveling galaxies unknown.
 <br>
  &bull; <a href="./minds/professional/career-coach.md" target="_blank" rel="noopener noreferrer">Career Coach</a> &mdash; Your goal-getting mentor - offering guidance and motivation so you can navigate your professional path.
 <br>